certuna/Applescripts-for-Music/README.md

 So: for genre tagging in Apple Music, the choice is to either tag one genre, or tag multiple genres with another separator.
 I might be able implement 'proper' null-separated genres in the future, but first I'd have to figure out a way in Applescript to detect if a frame is UTF-8 encoded id3v2.4.

-**Note 3**: Technically the `TDRC` ("Recording Time") field should contain the recording date/year of the music, not the (oldest) release date, but this is usually close enough.
+**Note 3**: Technically the `TDRC` ("Recording Time") field should contain the recording date/year of the music, not when it was first released, but this is usually close enough.
+And certainly better than the (re-)issue date which could be decades later.

 **Note 4**: This is not a fast script.
 Discogs only allows 60 requests per minute for their API, so the code intentionally has a 1 second delay per track built in.
 If you let this script loose on big selections, go grab a cup of coffee, walk your dog, look at cat pictures on the internet.

 ## Script 2: Non-Apple Tags

-Apple Music only supports a limited subset of tags, many fields like _Language_, _Record Label_ or _Disc Subtitle_ can only be set using external tagging apps.
+Apple Music only supports a limited subset of tags, many fields like _Language_, _Record Label_, _Release Date_ or _Disc Subtitle_ can only be set using external tagging apps.

 This script allows you to set these "invisible" tags from within Apple Music, using the command line utilities of two "real" tagging apps in the background: